faradey/madock/docs/shopify.md

 ### `api-php` — Backend integration SDK

-Scaffolds a `composer init` project pinned to `shopify/shopify-api:^7.0`.
+Scaffolds a `composer init` project pinned to `shopify/shopify-api:^6.0` (current stable on Packagist).
 No framework — just the SDK.
-Install runs `composer install`.
+Install runs `composer install` (or `composer update` if no lock yet).
 Use case: cron jobs / ETL scripts that sync Shopify orders with an existing PHP backend.

 Bootstrap your scripts with: